 #1 Neutralize Odors

 Coffee grounds are high in nitrogen which, when combined with carbon, which is also found in coffee grounds, helps to remove bad odors due to its ability to get rid of sulfur gas from the air.

 It is absolutely true that coffee grounds absorb and eliminate bad odors.
 It is this ability of coffee grounds and coffee beans to absorb scents is what makes them able to absorb the scents and flavors from foods and spices that are near them and make flavored beans.

-Using a bowl of coffee grounds in your freezer, fridge, pantry or garage will help to neutralise bad smells from anything, including spoilt foods.
+Using a bowl of coffee grounds in your freezer, fridge, pantry or garage will help to neutralize bad smells from anything, including spoiled foods.

 I keep a bowl of coffee grounds on my counter top to absorb scents like garlic, onions and other organic materials.

 Another great use in the kitchen is to make and use the rough and coarse texture of your old coffee beans and grounds to clean caked on and baked in food and grime on your dirty pots and pans.

 Simply sprinkle them on and scrub as you normally would and rinse well afterward.

 #3 A Handwash

 Another great use in the kitchen, is as a handwash.
 Simply use a small amount of old coffee grounds and rub them on your hands as if it is a pre-wash to clean your hands.
 This will help you get rid of the garlic or other strong scents you may have lingering on your hands.